RayHightower/rayhightower.github.octo-broken/source/_posts/2014-03-10-cocoaconf-chicago-recap.markdown

 {% imgcap right /images/xcode-git-commit.png Showing Git commit messages in Xcode. %}
 Most of my iOS time is spent with [Vim](/blog/2013/01/12/why-i-use-vim/) and [RubyMotion](/blog/2012/10/29/building-ios-apps-with-ruby-motion/).
 I use Xcode mainly to learn things that I can apply to RubyMotion.
 Still, [Laura Savino](http://twitter.com/savinola)'s exploration of Xcode was very valuable.

+Like many developers on the Apple platform, Savino has a love/hate relationship with Xcode.
+She almost titled her talk "stupid little buttons that don't even look like buttons."
+Her talk summarized several years of Xcode immersion and pair programming into 60 minutes of little-known tips and tricks.
+For example, Xcode plays nicely with Git (you can even show commit messages within the IDE).
+And it's possible to use Vim key bindings while editing files.

 ###SpriteKit
 How do we manage images without doing all of the work from scratch?